apache/tvm-rfcs/rfcs/0105-sycl-backend.md

 **SYCL compiler.** There are some SYCL-aware compilers, such as DPC++, hipSYCL and ComputeCpp.
 [Open source DPC++](https://github.com/intel/llvm) is the most popular SYCL compiler, which built on LLVM and uses the Clang front end, SYCL 2020 standards.
 Intel Proposed Adding [Full SYCL Programming Model Support To Upstream LLVM](https://discourse.llvm.org/t/rfc-add-full-support-for-the-sycl-programming-model/74080).
 If the proposal is passed, the new version of clang++ will be used as SYCL compiler.

 # Drawbacks

-SYCL does not support runtime compilation like NVRTC for cuda now, which allows to compile codegen kernel code directly to an executable kernel at runtime.
-In order to make the SYCL backend compatible with the TVM runtime framework, this RFC compiles the SYCL kernel code into a dynamic link library for calling during TVM build.
-TVM build (for example, `relay.build`) time increases due to the overhead time of compiling to a dynamic link library when `target='sycl'`.
+In order to make the SYCL backend compatible with the TVM runtime framework, this RFC requires runtime compilation tool for SYCL like NVRTC for cuda, which allows to compile codegen kernel code directly to an executable kernel at runtime.
+[SYCL's runtime compilation function is still under development](https://github.com/intel/llvm/pull/11985).
+Instead, this RFC compiles the SYCL kernel code into a dynamic link library for calling during TVM build.
+TVM build (for example, `tvm.build`) time increases due to the overhead time of compiling to a dynamic link library when `target='sycl'`.
+This is a temporary solution until SYCL's runtime compilation is available.
 If there are any problems, please let me know.

 # Rationale and alternatives